 How to Make a DIY Peace Sign Wreath

-First, I gently hammered thumbtacks all the way around the wooden peace sign.
+First, I gently hammered thumbtacks all the way around the unfinished wood peace sign.
 I did this to give the peace sign a little bit of dimension.

 Next, I painted the entire peace sign with a coat of this dark gray paint.